3 Mistakes Creative Agencies Make When Managing Retainers

 Retainers tend to be an attractive option for both creative agencies and clients.
 With a retainer, the client knows their monthly expense will be consistent, and the agency knows that they will have a steady stream of revenue coming in.
-However, retainers can be dangerous to the agency if they aren’t managed correctly.
-Here are a few common mistakes that many agencies make with retainers.
+However, retainers can be dangerous to the creative agency if they aren’t managed correctly.
+Here are a few common mistakes that many creative and advertising agencies make with retainers.

 That’s Not a Retainer